vlsi/jmeter-git-cleanup/README.md

 It transfers 120 MiB (223958 objects) during clone, `.git` foder is 135MiB, total workspace size is 188MiB.

+When `docs/api` is removed from git, transfer size is 98 MiB (200583 objects), `.git` folder is 118 MiB, total workspace size is 171 MiB.

 Known issues
 ------------